Who we are

 Born in Piauí and currently living in Fortaleza-Ce, Isa is a mother to 3 beautiful girls and has a great passion for crocheting.
 She learned to crochet by herself, and found great pleasure doing it.
 Isa started her work with crocheted bags when she was struggling with depression, and as it turned out, her work helped her overcome her depression and soon became a source of income.
 Crocheting takes more than skill, it involves an eye for creativity and devotion to perfecting the craft.
 Each piece that Isa knits is made with and abundance of love and dedication.
 I am very glad to have met this amazing crocheter to partner with.

 Meet Giselli — Founder

-Brazilian native living in the US for 17 years.
-Her love for travel has given her many opportunities to experience and connect to many cultures however she never forgot her roots.
-In 2016 after one of her many trips back home, she created Mirakitã, with the simple idea of having a brand committed to using environmentally friendly materials, and only buying from artisans who have control of their prices, and fair-labor conditions.
-Proud to work with artisan from her home country, she wishes to continue to grow the brand and help to spread the word about ethical fashion.
+As a Brazilian native, Giselli has lived in the US for 17 years.
+Her love for travel has given her many opportunities to experience and connect with many cultures.
+However, in all her travels, she never forgets her roots.
+In 2016, after one of her many trips back home Mirakitã came to life, and it all started with the simple idea of having a brand that’s committed to using environmentally friendly materials and only buying from artisans who work in fair labor conditions and have control of their prices.
+Proud to work with artisan from her home country, Giselli wishes to continue to grow the brand of Mirakitã and help spread the word about ethical fashion.